Mick Schumacher: Formula 4

-At the end of 2014, he completed test drives for Jenzer Motorsport in a Formula 4 racing car.
+At the end of 2014, Schumacher completed test drives for Jenzer Motorsport in a Formula 4 racing car.
 In 2015, Schumacher started racing in formula classes for the first time, racing for Van Amersfoort Racing in the ADAC Formula 4, using the Schumacher name.

 In 2016, Schumacher remained in ADAC Formula 4 but switched to Prema Powerteam, a team known for its close links to the Ferrari Driver Academy.
 He also entered the Italian F4 Championship and finished runner-up in both championships to Joey Mawson and Marcos Siebert respectively.

 Formula Three

 In November 2016, Schumacher made his first appearance in Formula 3 machinery by taking part in the MRF Challenge, a championship based in India.
-He competed in the upper Formula 2000 class and finished the series in 3rd place, collecting four wins, nine podiums, and two pole positions.
+He competed in the upper Formula 2000 class and finished the series in third place, collecting four wins, nine podiums, and two pole positions.
 Schumacher finished behind Harrison Newey and Joey Mawson, but ahead of his future Formula 3 and Formula 2 competitors Jüri Vips and Felipe Drugovich.